cpina/github-action-push-to-another-repository/README.md

 The Username/Organization for the destination repository, if different from `destination-github-username`.
 For the repository `https://github.com/cpina/push-to-another-repository-output` is `cpina`.

 ### `target-branch` (argument) [optional]
-The branch name for the destination repository, if different from `master`.
+The branch name for the destination repository.
+It defaults to `master` for historical reasons, feel free to change it to `main`.

 ### `commit-message` (argument) [optional]
 The commit message to be used in the output repository.
 Optional and defaults to "Update from $REPOSITORY_URL@commit".